5 Most Charming Hidden Gems In Belgium

 The little town that could (With sugar!)
 If you have ever enjoyed a sugar cube alongside your fresh coffee or cup of tea, then no doubt it will probably have been processed in the tiny town of Tienen.
 This tiny city is not far from Leuven.
 Off the beaten path and in the very heart of Flemish Brabant in Flanders, this settlement was once at the heart of Roman ceramics and glass making!
 This is one of the main reasons it is one of the Hidden Gems In Belgium to visit!

-There is more to Tienen that meets the eye.
+There is more to Tienen than meets the eye.
 Look beyond the obvious main churches.
-Soak up the ambiance and sample the local cuisine (traditional Flemish cuisine includes many meat heavy staples such as stews, meatballs, and mussels).
+Soak up the ambiance and sample the local cuisine (traditional Flemish cuisine includes many meat-heavy staples such as stews, meatballs, and mussels).

 3. Hoeilaart, Flemish Brabant